freeradical13/freeradical13.github.io/index.md

 * Arginine (R/Arg)
 * Histidine (H/His)

 Amino acids may bond when a Carboxyl group from one and an Amino group from another perform a dehydration synthesis to form a peptide bond.
 One end of the polypeptide has an amino group which is called the N-terminus and the other end has a Carboxyl group which is called the C-terminus.
+Generally, amino acids are written and read starting at the N-terminus.
 The polypeptide backbone is the bonded amino acids without taking into account the side chains.

 The primary structure of a protein is its linear sequence of amino acids.